-In addition, on April 18, 2023, the European Commission adopted the CMDI Proposal to adjust the EU's existing bank crisis management and deposit insurance framework.
+On April 18, 2023, the European Commission adopted the CMDI Proposal to adjust the EU's existing bank crisis management and deposit insurance framework.
 The package proposal contains further amendments to the BRRD, the SRM Regulation and the Deposit Guarantee Schemes Directive (as defined below), which aim to further preserve financial stability, protect taxpayers and depositors and support the real economy and its competitiveness.
 The CMDI Proposal is still subject to further discussion by the European Parliament and the Council.
-Therefore, as of the date of this Offering Memorandum, there is a high degree of uncertainty regarding the definitive terms of the proposed adjustments to the crisis management and deposit insurance framework contained in the CMDI Proposal and how they will be implemented in the EU, if at all.
+On March 20, 2024, the Economic and Monetary Affairs Committee of the European Parliament voted in favor of a compromise on amendments to the CMDI Proposal.
+On April 24, 2024, the European Parliament voted in plenary to adopt three legislative texts on the CMDI Proposal framework as its position for upcoming legislative negotiations with the European Council.
+On June 19, 2024, the European Council agreed on a negotiation mandate for the review of the CMDI Proposal framework and with this mandate the European Council confirmed that it was in a position for negotiations with the European Parliament regarding the final form of the CMDI Proposal framework.
+As of the date of this Offering Memorandum, there is still a high degree of uncertainty regarding the definitive terms of the proposed adjustments to the crisis management and deposit insurance framework contained in the CMDI Proposal and how they will be implemented in the EU, if at all.
 See "Bank Supervision and Regulation in Spain-Capital Requirements" below for additional information on the CMDI Proposal.